birkin/book_work_project/readme.md

 - the data file with the most comprehensive info will likely be the last numbered file.

-- team -- feel free to use other scripts/languages -- just add the file or directory to the 'code' director, add the output to the data directory, and update this readme.
+- team -- feel free to use other scripts/languages -- just add the file or directory to the 'code' directory, add the output to the 'data' directory, and update this readme.

 ---